quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

-With our career in fintech secured, run our tests and bask in the passing test
+With our career in fintech secured, run the test suite and bask in the passing test

 `wallet_test.go:15: got 0 want 10`

 ### ????

-Well this is confusing, our code looks like it should work, we add the new amount onto our balance and then the balance method should return the current state of it.
+Well this is confusing, our code looks like it should work.
+We add the new amount onto our balance and then the balance method should return the current state of it.

 In Go, **when you call a function or a method the arguments are** _**copied**_.